 Guests can choose to ride the SuperZip in the seated position or in the superhero position.
-The superhero position is the obvious choice for daredevils because it’s more rare to experience ziplinging in this position face first.
+The superhero position is the obvious choice for daredevils because it’s rarer to experience ziplining in this position face first.

-This is a little more scenic than zipling face first over Freemont Street in Las Vegas.
+This is a little more scenic than ziplining face-first over Freemont Street in Las Vegas.

 The SuperZip can also be combined with a zipline canopy tour, one of the top things to do there, for the best of both worlds.

-Hocking Hills Canopy Tours is known for their zipline canopy tours and has been the recipient of many awards.
+Hocking Hills Canopy Tours is known for its zipline canopy tours and has been the recipient of many awards.

-If you want to experience more outdoor adventure afterward, you may want to consider High Rock Adventures for rock climbing, rappelling, rock challenge, ecotours and nature therapy.
+If you want to experience more outdoor adventure afterward, you may want to consider High Rock Adventures for rock climbing, rappelling, rock challenges, eco-tours, and nature therapy.

 Kayak to Rockbridge With Hocking Hills Adventures